 Ingredients (about 45 pops):Chocolate Cake 1 cup granulated sugar 3/4 cup plus 2 tablespoons all-purpose flour 1/4 cup plus 2 tablespoons unsweetened cocoa powder, sifted 3/4 teaspoon baking powder 3/4 teaspoon baking soda

-1/2 teaspoon salt 1 large egg, room temperature 1/2 cup sour cream, room temperature 1/4 cup canola oil 1 tablespoon vanilla extract 1/2 cup boiling water Chocolate Buttercream 2 sticks unsalted butter, room temperature 2 cups powdered sugar, sifted 1 teaspoon vanilla extract 2 tablespoons heavy cream 1/2 cup unsweetened cocoa powder, sifted Others 1 bag of dark chocolate coating melts 1 bag of orange candy melts 1 bag of lavender candy melts half bag of green candy melts black candy decorating pen
+1/2 teaspoon salt 1 large egg, room temperature 1/2 cup sour cream, room temperature 1/4 cup canola oil 1 tablespoon vanilla extract 1/2 cup boiling water Chocolate Buttercream 1 stick unsalted butter, room temperature 1 cup powdered sugar, sifted 1/2 teaspoon vanilla extract 1 tablespoon heavy cream 1/4 cup unsweetened cocoa powder, sifted Others 1 bag of dark chocolate coating melts 1 bag of orange Candy Melts 1 bag of lavender Candy Melts half bag of green Candy Melts black candy decorating pen

 To prepare the cake, preheat oven to 350F.
 Grease and line an 8-inch square cake pan.